 (c) a person drawing or preparing a transfer under the Transfer of Land Act 1893.

-(3) It is a defence to a charge under section 123(1) in respect of the doing of work to show that the person who did the work has not directly or indirectly been paid or remunerated or promised or expected pay or remuneration for the work so done (the “unpaid work”).
+(3) It is a defence to a charge under section 123(1) in respect of the doing of work to show that the person who did the work has not directly or indirectly been paid or remunerated or promised or expected pay or remuneration for the work so done (the unpaid work).

 (4) Subsection (3) does not apply if the person directly or indirectly receives, expects, or is promised, pay or remuneration for or in respect of other work or services relating to, connected with or arising out of the same transaction or subject matter as that to which the unpaid work relates.